メインコンテンツ

 Implement Box-Jenkins Model Selection and Estimation Using Econometric Modeler App

 This example shows how to use the Box-Jenkins methodology to select and estimate an ARIMA model by using the Econometric Modeler app.
-Then, it shows how to export the estimated model to generate forecasts.
+Then, it shows how to forecast responses from the estimated model.
 The data set, which is stored in Data_JAustralian.mat, contains the log quarterly Australian Consumer Price Index (CPI) measured from 1972 and 1991, among other time series.

 Prepare Data for Econometric Modeler